0xNILADRI/Exploring-Weather-Trends/README.md

 - Visualizing the Data Using matplotlib

 #### Observations :
-- I made observations the i saw related to the data "you can find more details on the Report file"
+- Conclusions I made after working with the data "Detailed conclusion in the Report file"
-- I made a conclusion about the data.
+- Drawing out the conclusion about the data.